chef/chef-web-docs/chef_master/source/api_compliance.rst

 POST (bulk)
 -----------------------------------------------------
-Use to create one or multipe nodes.
+Use to create one or multiple nodes.

 **Request**